JesperBrink/Pron-Lang/README.md

     var name

     Init(this.name) {
-        // Do something when an Person object is being initialized }
+        /* Do something when an Person object is being initialized*/ }

     func getName() {